openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 If you suddenly find that Nightscout is not showing treatments (bolus, carbs, finger BGs etc.) on the graph; and/or that your basals are no longer being rendered in the blue basal line; but otherwise, everything looks normal and you are looping properly:

 You probably somehow got a future-dated treatment.
+One possible reason is a clock-time mismatch between your devices - for example, your BG meter.

 **To resolve:**
 * Go into Nightscout under "Settings" and "Admin tools" and delete any future-dated treatments (press the "remove treatments in the future" button).